gyp12/songpeng.github.io/_posts/2015-03-23-prediction-by-big-query.md

 1. How to quickly detect the related variables from millions of variables?
 2. How to construct the **knowledge tree** among these variables?

+Note:
+This artical is modified at May 18,2015 under the help of Shang Su.